-Being the frugal nerd of the family, I’ve wanted to try meatless meals in our home for years.
+Being the frugal nerd of the family, I’ve wanted to try meat free Monday in our home for years.
 Don’t get me wrong.
 I have no interest in going vegetarian, or even having most of our meals without meat.
-I simply wanted to cut back just a bit so we could find more wiggle room in our grocery budget.
+I simply wanted to find more wiggle room in our grocery budget.

-Even going meatless just one night per week would help.
+Going meatless just one night per week helps the budget.
 But convincing the Hubby wasn’t easy.
-Supper is a chunk of meat with some sides dishes.
+To him, supper is a chunk of meat with some sides dishes.

-I knew that I could convince him to change his mind.
+But I knew I could convince him.
 And after years of compromises, we’ve found some meatless meals that save money without compromising on taste.

-Let’s talk about some ways to convince your family to go meatless (even just a few times per month) so you can save on your grocery budget.
+Let’s talk about some ways to convince your family to try meat free Monday so you can save on your grocery budget.

 How to Convince the Family

-I’ve heard many women say that they couldn’t go meatless in their home because their husband would not be on board.
+Many women say they can’t serve a meat free meal in their home because their husband would not be on board.
 It was no different in our own home.
 Like I said, the hubby is a meat eater for sure, and it took some convincing to make him interested in trying meatless meals once per week.

-Once I decided that we would try to go meatless once per week, I decided to ease the family into the idea.
-Even if you never go totally meatless, there are ways to cut down on the amount of meat you use.
-Some ways to do that include:
+Once I decided that we would try to go meatless once a week, I eased the family into the idea.
+Even if you don’t go totally meatless, there are ways to cut down on the amount of meat you use.
+Some ways include:

 - making a gravy to top a bigger portion of noodles, potatoes, or breads